NGEET/fates-docs/README.md

 ## Documentation Contributions

-Contributors looking to update the documentation will need to have a computer, prefferably a digital computer, with sphinx installed on their computer for testing.
-Specifically the build Makefile will call "sphinx-build".

 Contributors will likely need to work in three files where the meat of the documentation for fates is held:

 1) Main Text: [docs/source/fates_tech_note.rst](https://github.com/rgknox/fates-docs/blob/master/docs/source/fates_tech_note.rst)